ScottishCovidResponse/Covid19_EERAModel/README.md

 #### scot_data.csv, scot_deaths.csv
 CSV file containing the timeseries of cases and deaths, per health board.
 Each row corresponds to a different health board, while ach column is a day in the time series.
 The first column is the toal population of the health board.

+#### scot_frail.csv
+CSV file containing the probabilities of frailty for each age group, by health board.
+Each column is an age group.
+Each row is a health board, with the exception of the last row, which is for the whole of Scotland.

 #### waifw_home.csv, waifw_norm.csv, waifw_sdist.csv
 CSV files containing the age mixing matrices for people (1) isolating at home, (2) behaving normally, and (3) socially distancing.